kcartlidge/Newt/README.md

 ## Generating stand-alone builds

 The commands below should be run from within the `Newt/Newt` *project* folder, not the solution.
-Remember to update the build date in the `Program.cs` console output, README output capture, and the CHANGELOG.
+Remember to update the build date in the `Program.cs` console output, README output capture (above), and the CHANGELOG.
 There are also details available regarding [copying a build to somewhere convenient](#copying-a-build-to-somewhere-convenient).

 *Do not check in new builds automatically every commit*; only do so when a genuine version and release change occurs.